-The Federal Register shows that the Federal Communication Commission’s (FCC) net neutrality rules will come to an end on April 23.
+The Federal Register showed that the Federal Communication Commission’s (FCC) net neutrality rules would come to an end on April 23, and now, that has come to pass.
 The killing blow entered the register on Thursday, February 22, stating that the FCC returns to the “light-touch regulatory scheme” that kept America’s public-accessed internet in check since the 1990s.
+As promised, this ruling went into effect on Monday, April 23.
 That means internet service providers (ISPs) no longer fall under the government-regulated “utility” umbrella.

 “The Commission restores the classification of broadband internet access service as a lightly regulated information service and reinstates the private mobile service classification of mobile broadband internet access service.”